 Substance abuse is a prevalent problem millions of people across the United States face.
 In addition, countless others face serious addictions to prescription medications.
 When attempting to stop using these substances, drug withdrawal symptoms appear.
 What are the most common withdrawal symptoms people go through?
-Why is seeking professional help so important?
+Why is seeking professional help at a teen drug rehab center so important?

 What is Withdrawal?